utwente-scs/pain-points-modeling/README.md

 Our study was divided into two papers:

-[Unraveling the pain points of domain modeling](https://www.sciencedirect.com/science/article/pii/S0950584925000758) driven by the research question:
+[Unraveling the pain points of domain modeling](https://www.sciencedirect.com/science/article/pii/S0950584925000758), driven by the research question:
  - What are the main pain points associated with domain modeling?

-Mapping the pain: How modelers experience and respond to common domain modeling frustrations
+Mapping the pain: How modelers experience and respond to common domain modeling frustrations, guided by the following research questions:
  - How often do modelers experience the pain points of domain modeling?
  - Why do modelers feel frustrated by these pain points?
  - How do modelers react when facing these pain points?